LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: Related Work

-\paragraph{Parallel Datasets} Language identification models tend to use popular training datasets like \citet{vatanen-etal-2010-language} (UDHR data used by Franc), \citet{blodgett-etal-2017-dataset} for social media (70 languages), \citet{king-abney-2013-labeling} (web-crawl in 30 languages), FLORES (200 languages), etc. Another recently published dataset, BLOOM~\cite{leong-etal-2022-bloom}, leverages text and audio in children's stories from similar sources (African Storybooks, The Asia Foundation, Little Zebra Books etc.) to create benchmarks for image captioning and speech recognition.
-However, their data is monolingual, unaligned, and can not be used for machine translation.
-We leveraged the highly parallel nature of the collected storybooks (5x the number of stories in BLOOM) and created test sets and baselines for understudied translation directions.
+A recently published dataset, BLOOM~\cite{leong-etal-2022-bloom}, leverages text and audio in children's stories from similar sources (African Storybooks, The Asia Foundation, Little Zebra Books etc.) to create benchmarks for image captioning and speech recognition.
+However, their data is monolingual, unaligned, and cannot be used for machine translation.
+We leveraged the highly parallel nature of the collected storybooks, five times the number of stories in BLOOM, and created test sets and baselines for understudied translation directions.

+It is also important to us to avoid representation washing \cite{caswell-etal-2020-language} and we clearly highlight the sources of noise from unverified stories in our merged dataset.
+With stricter preprocessing filters applied at the pre-merge stage, a 'cleaner' dataset could be produced, like in \citet{burchell-etal-2023-open}.
+We provide access to our data at all such timesteps in the preprocessing pipeline so researchers are not required to use the final dataset, but may use an earlier raw version and preprocess it themselves according to their needs.